Seven Crucial First Steps for Your Writing Career

 - Is it an easy area to break into?
 Making a living from fiction, for instance, could take years of hard work for little initial reward.
 (That’s not to say you shouldn’t try it; just make sure you have another way to support yourself until the money’s coming in.)

 - Is it something you enjoy?
-I could probably make more money doing business copywriting than producing blog posts, but I’m not that keen on writing sales pages and adverts.
+I could make more money doing copywriting instead of content writing, but I’m not so keen on writing sales pages and adverts.

 - What extras will the work involve?
 You might prefer to work with small businesses rather than large ones, for instance, if that means quick turnarounds and less admin.